Blue yodeling: Further development

 By the end of the 1930s, the public's interest in hillbilly music had already waned.
 However, yodeling did not disappear completely from public perception, but was also adopted by representatives of other styles, often in the form of cover versions of Rodgers' songs.
-Examples include Blue Yodel No. 1 by Bob Wills with yodels by Tommy Duncan or the recordings of Mule Skinner Blues by Bill Monroe.
-In 1950, Monroe recorded the faster-paced New Mule Skinner Blues, a George Vaughn Horton (the brother of Ralph Peer's former partner and CMA chairman Roy Horton) under the pseudonym George Vaughan, which was adjusted to remove the sexual innuendo and references to the consumption of alcohol.
+Examples include "Blue Yodel No. 1" by Bob Wills with yodels by Tommy Duncan or the recordings of "Mule Skinner Blues" by Bill Monroe.
+In 1950, Monroe recorded the faster-paced "New Mule Skinner Blues", a George Vaughn Horton (the brother of Ralph Peer's former partner and CMA chairman Roy Horton) under the pseudonym George Vaughan, which was adjusted to remove the sexual innuendo and references to the consumption of alcohol.
 In his live performances, however, Monroe usually used the original version.

 In 1946, Bill Haley started his career as "The Ramblin' Yodeler."
 Yodeling was taken to new heights by Slim Whitman, who was also successful with it in the pop charts.
-And Jerry Lee Lewis has also yodeled regularly since his days at Sun Records; his best recordings in this regard include Lovesick Blues (1958) and Waiting for a Train (1962).
+And Jerry Lee Lewis has also yodeled regularly since his days at Sun Records; his best recordings in this regard include "Lovesick Blues" (1958) and "Waiting for a Train" (1962).

-The last interpreter of the "White Country Blues" is Hank Williams, who did not yodel explicitly, but used the breaking of the voice, for example in one of his most famous recordings, Lovesick Blues (1949).
-His son Hank Williams Jr. is certain that Hank Sr. learned the Lovesick Blues from Emmett Miller.
+The last interpreter of the "White Country Blues" is Hank Williams, who did not yodel explicitly, but used the breaking of the voice, for example in one of his most famous recordings, "Lovesick Blues" (1949).
+His son Hank Williams Jr. is certain that Hank Sr. learned "Lovesick Blues" from Emmett Miller.
 Although Williams bought the rights to the modified song from Rex Griffin, he had previously heard Miller's version, although it is unclear whether this was in person or on a record.
-His drawn-out you-ooo on I'd Still Want You is also clearly reminiscent of Miller.
-Another example of Williams' excursions into this style is the Long Gone Lonesome Blues.
+His drawn-out you-ooo on "I'd Still Want You" is also clearly reminiscent of Miller.
+Another example of Williams' excursions into this style is "Long Gone Lonesome Blues".
 However, yodeling was also repeatedly taken up by well-known country stars, often as a tribute to Jimmie Rodgers.
-These include Lefty Frizzell and Dolly Parton, who had her first top 10 hit with Mule Skinner Blues in 1970.
+These include Lefty Frizzell and Dolly Parton, who had her first top 10 hit with "Mule Skinner Blues" in 1970.